Western Michigan University

 Kalamazoo MI 49008-5434 USA

-Olivaccé’s work as a concert and recital soloist has been widely recognized in performing such works as the Mozart, Brahms, Fauré, and Rutter Requiem Masses, Bach’s St John Passion and Magnificat Mendelssohn’s Elijah, Beethoven’s Ninth Symphony, Handel’s Messiah, and Gershwin’s Catfish Row.
-In April 2009, Olivaccé performed with the New York Pops under the baton of Steven Reineke in Carnegie Hall where she also performed her debut recital in October 2008, sponsored by the Netherlands American Trust.
-In June 2008, she made her international debut in recital at the Concertgebouw in Amsterdam, Netherlands.
+Dr. Olivaccé’s work orchestra soloist has been widely recognized in performing such works as the Mozart, Brahms, Fauré, and Rutter Requiem Masses, Bach’s St John Passion and Magnificat, Mendelssohn’s Elijah, Beethoven’s Ninth Symphony, Handel’s Messiah and Strauss’ Four Last Songs.
+In spring 2019, she was the soloist in the midwest debut of Golijov’s Oceana.
+She has graced the world-renowned stages of Carnegie Hall and the Concertgebouw in Amsterdam, Netherlands.